-Statistics New Zealand told VICE there have been 2655 same-sex marriages in the country since the legislation's inception—40 percent of those were between couples coming from overseas, and most of them were coming from Australia.
-So while same-sex marriage is still not recognised in law in Australia, the New Zealand wedding industry is reaping the benefits.
+Statistics show that there have been 2655 same-sex marriages in the country since the legislation's inception—40 percent of those were between couples coming from overseas, and most of them were coming from Australia.
+So while same-sex marriage is still not recognized in law in Australia, the New Zealand wedding industry is reaping the benefits.

-Banking professional Lindsay Barling and his partner Bruce spent $15,400 on their wedding in Auckland.
-The Brisbane couple decided to cross the ditch because it was easy and cheap.
+Banking professional Lindsay Barling and his partner, Bruce, spent $15,400 on their wedding.
+The Australian couple decided to cross the ditch because it was easy and cheap.

-Knowing marriage isn't an option in Australia, and that their New Zealand marriage isn't even recognised legally in their home-country, is "definitely bitter on the palate," Lindsay says.
+Knowing marriage isn't an option in Australia, and that their New Zealand marriage isn't even recognized legally in their home country, is "definitely bitter on the palate," Lindsay says.

 Marriage wasn't always the end goal for the couple, Lindsay says.
-In fact they had been together for over 15 years before Lindsay dropped to one knee, and "entrapped [Bruce] in our cabin on a cruise ship in Sydney Harbour".
-But in 2012 they adopted Serina, a rescue kitten and everything changed, he says.
+In fact, they had been together for more than 15 years before Lindsay dropped to one knee, and "entrapped [Bruce] in our cabin on a cruise ship in Sydney Harbour."
+But in 2012, they adopted Serina, a rescue kitten, and everything changed, he says.

 "The beautiful Burmese Birman bundle of fluff totally changed our lives.
 Gradually we stopped being a couple and instead became a family.
 Rather the couple chose to get married to express their commitment to each other.

-"We have jokingly stated that we married simply to legitimise Serina but in truth it is because we both reached that stage that we knew we wanted to spend the rest of our lives doing everything we could to make the other person happier and know that they are loved."
+"We have jokingly stated that we married simply to legitimize Serina, but in truth, it is because we both reached that stage that we knew we wanted to spend the rest of our lives doing everything we could to make the other person happier and know that they are loved."

 Lindsay says the changing of the Marriage Act in 2004—which altered the definition of marriage to include a union of a man and a woman to the exclusion of all others—by the conservative government in power at the time was a disgraceful, bigoted attack on same-sex relationships and should be overturned.
 In fact, two-thirds of the Australian population support same-sex marriage, yet no government has managed to push it through.

-Tasmanian Tallula Davis and her partner Emma are of the same opinion.
-They got engaged, then married five days later.
+Tasmanian Tallula Davis and her partner, Emma, are of the same opinion.
+They got engaged, and then married five days later.
 New Zealand seemed like the most convenient option for a quick wedding.

 "Marriage inequality is something that really affects people, both personally and practically—and even for a couple who are 'married.'"

-That's the issue for a lot of couples, Tallula says, where if they do decide to cross the ditch, their marriage isn't recognised in their home country.
+That's the issue for a lot of couples, Tallula says, where if they do decide to travel to new Zealand, their marriage isn't recognized in their home country.

-Laura Giddey is the celebrant that married Lindsay and Bruce in Auckland, and she's a member of the Glitter Squad—a group of celebrants from around New Zealand that started as a networking group.
+Laura Giddey conducted the marriage ceremony between Lindsay and Bruce, and she's a member of the Glitter Squad—a group of celebrants [people that conduct formal ceremonies] from around New Zealand that started as a networking group.
 She says once they got chatting, they noticed a gap in the industry for a directory of celebrants who were pro-love in all its forms.

 "Our ethos is that love is love.
 We firmly believe that marriage is between two consenting adults, and any other factor is not important."

-Laura says the group is proud to be from a country that recognises and respects individual rights to marry.
+Laura says the group is proud to be from a country that recognizes and respects individual rights to marry.
 "We think that every other country needs to hurry up and follow suit."

 A few of their celebrants have been contacted by same-sex couples who've felt the need to check several times whether they're comfortable officiating their wedding.

-"It saddens us that their past experience with other vendors has lead them to be cautious.
-Especially because we would never ask or assume their gender, because we don't care!"
+"It saddens us that their past experience with other vendors has led them to be cautious.
+Especially because we would never ask or assume their gender because we don't care!"

 What's more, they've been contacted by heterosexual couples from overseas who've come to New Zealand because they're ethically opposed to their countries' opposition to same-sex marriage.

-"Being an ally to the LGBTQI community is more than marrying gay couples—it shows to all couples that we are accepting and non-judgemental of all people."
+"Being an ally to the LGBTQI community is more than marrying gay couples—it shows to all couples that we are accepting and nonjudgmental of all people."

 "I think it's important to have a celebrant that reflects our population, and the diversity that's in New Zealand."